linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Union ID

+By signing in Union ID, You can use cloud services such as cloud synchronization, app store, mail, browser and others.

+ When logging in for the first time, the window of **Privacy Policy** will pop up.
+If users need to open cloud services and other functions, you can check **I have read and agree to the Privacy Policy**, and click **Confirm**.

-By signing in Union ID, you can sync the current system settings to the cloud, including network settings, sound settings, mouse settings, update settings, power settings, theme, wallpaper, launcher, and Dock.
-To sync the settings from the cloud to another computer, just sign in with the same Union ID on that computer.
+Cloud synchronization can automatically synchronize various system configurations to the cloud, such as network, sound, mouse, update, dock, launcher, wallpaper, theme, power supply, etc. To sync the settings from the cloud to another computer, just sign in with the same Union ID on that computer.

 > ![tips](icon/tips.svg)Tips: When "Auto Sync" is enabled, you can uncheck the unwanted options; when it is disabled, all settings will not be synced.